A Guide to Single-Entry Bookkeeping

 The primary difference between single and double entry bookkeeping lies in the recording method.
 The single-entry system records transactions in a single column, focusing on cash-based income and expenses.

-Below is an example of the dashboard for Xero Accounting software.
+Below is an example of the Xero Accounting software dashboard.

 Suitability for Different Business Sizes

-Given its lower time and resource demands, single-entry accounting suits small businesses and individuals managing their personal accounts.
+Given its lower time and resource demands, single-entry accounting is well-suited to small businesses and individuals managing personal accounts.

 On the other hand, double entry bookkeeping is more appropriate for most businesses to provide an accurate company’s financial position, as it provides a comprehensive overview of the transactions and performance.